cloudmesh-community/book/chapters/cloud/definition.md

 : We need to constantly learn to keep up as technology changes every 6 month

-Naturally this principal can be applied to other disciplines.
+Naturally, this principle can be applied to other disciplines.